NVIDIA/NeMo/docs/source/nemo_text_processing/text_normalization.rst

     python run_prediction.py  <--input INPUT_TEXT_FILE> <--output OUTPUT_PATH> [--input_case INPUT_CASE]

-``INPUT_CASE`` specifies whether the input is lower-cased or cased.
+``INPUT_CASE`` specifies whether to treat the input as lower-cased or case sensitive.
+By default treat the input as cased since this is more informative, especially for abbreviations.
 Punctuation are outputted with separating spaces after semiotic tokens, e.g. `"I see, it is 10:00..."` -> `"I see, it is ten o'clock  .  .  ."`.
+Inner-sentence white-space characters in the input are not maintained.

 Evaluation